BY-LAWS of the STRUCTURAL ENGINEERS ASSOCIATION of SOUTHERN NEVADA

 Section 7.
 Except as otherwise provided, a vacancy in any elected position shall be filled by the Board appointing for the unexpired term the available candidate for that office who received the next highest number of votes as the last election.

 Section 2.
-Candidates for the offices of President Elect/Vice President and Director shall be nominated and elected in accordance with the following procedure: A nominating committee consisting of 3 MEMBERS shall be nominated and elected at least 45 days prior to the March meeting.
-Nominations for this committee may be made by MEMBERS of any classification but only MEMBERS shall be nominated.
-Incumbent officers, directors, and members of the Nominating Committee for the previous year are ineligible for the current Nominating Committee except as follows: the President Elect/Vice President shall be chair of the Committee and the Director At-Large may be elected a member of the Nominating Committee.
-MEMBERS shall vote, for 2 from at least 4 nominees.
-The 2 receiving the highest votes shall be declared elected to the Nominating Committee.
-Service on this Committee shall not affect a MEMBER’s eligibility for office.
-Before the second Thursday in February, the Nominating Committee shall report its nominations for office at least 2 names for President-Elect/Vice President and at least 2 names for Director.
-This report shall be sent to the MEMBERS before the third Thursday in February.
+Candidates for the offices of President Elect/Vice President and Director shall be nominated and elected in accordance with the following procedure: A nominating committee consisting of the current board members shall report its nominations for office before the third Thursday in October.
+The nominees shall be comprised of at least 1 name for President-Elect/Vice President and at least 1 name for Director.
+This report shall be sent to the MEMBERS before the third Thursday in October.
 Any preceding business day may be used for these deadlines at the discretion of the Nominating Committee.
-Up to the last Thursday in February, additional nominations may be made by petition of at least 5% of the MEMBERS.
+Up to the last Thursday in October, additional nominations may be made by petition of at least 5% of the MEMBERS.

 Section 3.
-Before the first Thursday in March, all MEMBERS shall be sent a ballot listing the nominees for the various offices, along with a plain envelope and an outer envelope stamped “Ballot”.
-The marked ballot shall be sealed in the plain envelope, enclosed in the outer envelope, which shall be signed by the voter, and returned to the Association office before noon of the day preceding the regular meeting in March.
-The ballots shall then be counted by the nominating committee and reported to the Board.
-Those receiving the highest votes shall be declared elected at the March meeting.
+Before the first Thursday in November, all MEMBERS shall be sent a ballot listing the nominees for the various offices by mail, along with a plain envelope and an outer envelope stamped “Ballot” or by email.
+If returning a print ballot, the marked ballot shall be sealed in the plain envelope, enclosed in the outer envelope, which shall be signed by the voter, and returned to the Association office before noon of the day preceding the regular meeting in November or brought to the November meeting.
+If returning an electronic ballot, the ballot shall be emailed back to the Vice-President/President Elect or Executive Director.
+The ballots shall then be counted by the Vice-President/President Elect or Director-at-Large and reported to the Board.
+Those receiving the highest votes shall be declared elected at the November meeting.
 In case of a tie, the President Elect/Vice President shall cast the deciding vote.
-At the Board’s discretion voting may be conducted electronically.
+New board will take office in January.

 Section 2.
 The President Elect/Vice President shall fulfill the duties of the President in the President’s absence.
 In the event of the President’s death or resignation, the President Elect/Vice President shall perform the duties of President.

 Section 3.
-Minutes of the Association’s annual meeting and of its Board meetings shall be taken by the Secretary/Treasurer or their delegate.
-A copy of such minutes shall be preserved by the Secretary/Treasurer and sent to the membership as deemed necessary by the Board.
+Minutes of the Association’s annual meeting and of its Board meetings shall be taken by the Secretary/Treasurer or Executive Director.
+A copy of such minutes shall be preserved by the Secretary/Treasurer or Executive Director and sent to the membership as deemed necessary by the Board.

 The Secretary/Treasurer shall be the custodian of all funds and financial records of the Association and shall make all disbursements when authorized by the Board.
 Financial allowances may be made to the Secretary/Treasurer, other officers, Directors or committee representatives by the Board for expenses incurred on behalf of SEASoN.